stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/tenant-onboarding.md

 We broadly categorize tenants into two types:

-1. application tenants: tenants who build and delivery application
+1. application tenants: tenants who build and delivery applications
 2. sre|delivery-engineering|devops tenant: team responsible to onboard other tenants; usually we recomend only one such tenant

 Adding new tenant can be divided into parts